google/WebFundamentals/src/content/en/updates/posts/2016/04/intersectionobserver.md

 and neither are `IntersectionObservers`.
 The [`options`](https://wicg.github.io/IntersectionObserver/#dictdef-intersectionobserverinit) object takes a [`root`](https://wicg.github.io/IntersectionObserver/#dom-intersectionobserverinit-root) option that lets you define an alternative to the viewport as your root.
 It is important to keep in mind that `root` needs to be an ancestor of all the observed elements.

-# Intersect all the things!
+# Intersect all the Things!
 No!
 Bad developer!
 That’s not mindful usage of your user’s CPU cycles.
 Let’s think about an infinite scroller as an example: In that scenario, it is definitely advisable to add [sentinels](https://en.wikipedia.org/wiki/Sentinel_value) to the DOM and observe (and recycle!) those.
 You should add a sentinel close